 The slotted holes at the top and bottom part of the MechBoard64 bracket does not allow enough wiggle room to fit perfectly inside the Plexilaser case.
 This causes the case to get ‘stuck’ underneath the F1/F2 key, making it impossible to activate.
 Fixing the issue would require the slotted holes to be enlarged with e.g. a drill.

 The top part of the Plexilaser case has a mounting bracket that screws right into the front of the case (just below the spacebar).
 This goes well with the original C64 keyboard as it has a cut out.
-The MechBoard64 does not have this and will therefore need to be modifed with e.g. a Dremel or similar tool.
+The MechBoard64 bracket version 1.07+ now has these holes added while earlier versions need to be modifed with e.g. a Dremel or similar tool.